 Economic analysis on Alaska pipeline project expected soon

-JUNEAU, Alaska (AP) — A top adviser to Alaska Gov. Mike Dunleavy says he expects within the next 60 days completion of an analysis on whether a major liquefied natural gas project the state has been pursuing is economically viable.
+JUNEAU, Alaska (AP) — An analysis on whether a major liquefied natural gas project is economically viable is expected to be complete within the next two months, a top adviser to Alaska Gov. Mike Dunleavy said Thursday.

-Brett Huber says Dunleavy's position has been that the project has to make sense for the state and be judged on the economics.
-Huber is with Dunleavy at an energy conference in Texas.
+Brett Huber said Dunleavy's position has been that the project has to make sense for the state and be judged on the economics.
+Huber is with the Republican governor at an energy conference in Texas.

-During a call with reporters Thursday, Dunleavy said one reason for attending the conference was to gauge investor interest in the project.
+During a call with reporters Thursday, Dunleavy said one reason for attending the conference was to gauge investor interest in the project, which he said was lacking.

-Dunleavy says investors they've spoken to have limited interest in the Alaska project.

 Alaska for years has pursued a gas project, seeing it as a way to help shore up state revenues, create jobs and provide in-state energy.